Protocol Lending Guide 2025: Complete Guide

 - Tools: Use yield aggregators like Yearn Finance or Beefy

-- Approach: Automatically compound rewards and optimize for highest APY
+- Approach: Automatically compound rewards and optimise for highest APY

 - Expected Returns: 8-15% APY depending on market conditions